Reporting An Incident, Accident or Occurrence

 When an accident occurs, the priorities are to save life and to prevent the situation worsening.

-Reporting near accidents and other unsafe situations provides really useful data that helps others avoid accidents in the future.
+Reporting near accidents, incidents, accidents and other unsafe situations provides really useful data that helps others avoid problems in the future.
 If in doubt, please feel free to submit a BGA report.

 Reporting an Incident or Accident

 Reporting Requirements – AAIB (Air Accidents Investigation Branch)

 The following accidents must be immediately reported by telephone to the AAIB (01252 512299) and AAIB permission must be obtained before the aircraft is moved, except for the purposes of rescue:

 All accidents in the UK involving gliders, self-launching gliders, microlight gliders, TMGs and tugs, resulting in fatal or serious injury and/or substantial aircraft damage, where the accident is associated with the operation of an aircraft from embarkation with the intention of flight, to disembarkation.

 This definition of an accident means that accidents resulting from, for example, falling winch cables, runaway tractors, and towing gliders behind a vehicle should not be reported to the AAIB even if they are very serious.
 Nor do the AAIB have to be informed about any accidents resulting in minor injury and/or minor damage.

 Reporting Requirements – Police